 CHOREA Theatre was founded in 2004 in Lublin, as a result of collaboration between two groups of performers.
 First group, 'The Ancient Orchestra', was developing musical and rhythmical work.
 Second group, 'Dances of the Labyrinth', was experimenting on movement and dance.
 Since 2004, before they found their residence in Lodz in 2007, they have been working in several locations.
 The company was first based in Naleczow, Srebrna Gora and Warsaw, they cooperated with Erthfall Dance Theatre in Cardiff (Wales).
 Since 2007 they established a permanent base in the city of Lodz, co-founding with Lodz Art Centre a cultural institution named Fabryka Sztuki (Art Factory) and they own an amazing industrial theatre spaces (for rehearsals, performances and workshops) situated in the 19th Century factories, named Art_Inkubator in Fabryka Sztuki in Lodz.

-During 16 years of activity CHOREA Theatre fully developed its educational and artistic work.
-CHOREA artists organized many international workshop sessions, transnational artistic projects, several 10 of their own International Theatre Festival Retroperspektywy and nationwide Theatre Festival Perspektywy, and created more than 40 theatre productions, performances, and concerts.
+During 17 years of activity CHOREA Theatre fully developed its educational and artistic work.
+CHOREA artists organized many international workshop sessions, transnational artistic projects, their own International Theatre Festival Retroperspektywy and nationwide Theatre Festival Perspektywy, and created more than 60 theatre productions, performances, and concerts.
 In 2015 CHOREA artists recorded a musical album 'Lullabies' and published actors training handbook 'Actors physical training.
 From individual to group actions'.
 In 2020 we recorded our second musical album "Gilgamesh" - concert for a choir, jazz trio and string quartet.
-CHOREA group collaborates with artists from all over the world: USA, Great Britain, Israel, Spain, India, Greece, Italy, Bulgaria, Syria, Japan, Russia, Belarus, Czech Republic, Slovakia, Hungary, Georgia, Moldova, etc.
+CHOREA group collaborates with artists from all over the world: USA, Great Britain, Israel, Spain, India, Greece, Italy, Bulgaria, Syria, Japan, Russia, Belarus, Czech Republic, Slovakia, Hungary, Georgia, Moldova, Ukraine, Croatia, Sweden, Norway, etc.